bitcoinvsalts/gossip-eth-prices/readme.md

 6. Start the Bootstrap node:

-    - Make sure BOOTSTRAP_NODE environment variable is set to true in .env file
-    - Run the following command:

     npm run bootstrap

-7. Start the nodes:
+7. Start the first nodes:

-    - Make sure BOOTSTRAP_NODE environment variable is set to false in .env file
     - Set the BOOTSTRAP_ADDRESS environment variable in the .env using the address of the previously Bootstrap node deployed.
-    - Set the NUM_NODES environment variable in the .env
-    - Run the following command:

     '''npm run start'''

+8. Start the second nodes:

+    '''npm run start'''

+9. Start the third nodes:

+    '''npm run start'''

-8. Show the data in the database:
+10. Show the data in the database:

     npm run show